Scientific school

 Scientific school (school of scientific traditions) is an established system of scientific views, as well as a scientific community adhering to these views.
 The formation of a scientific school occurs under the influence of a leader, whose erudition, range of interests, and working style are decisive for attracting new collaborators.
 Relationships within such a scientific team facilitate the exchange of information at the level of ideas (rather than final research results), which significantly increases the efficiency of creative scientific work.

-Views within a school can vary, creating preconditions for the emergence of factions and schisms, leading to the formation and development of new scientific schools.
-Scientific schools are formed within departments, institutes, countries, and associations of scientists at any level.